cosmos/cosmos-sdk/docs/guide/basecoin-basics.md

 ## Conclusion

-In this guide, we introduced the `basecoin` tool, demonstrated how to use it to send tokens between accounts, and discussed the underlying data types for accounts and transactions, specifically the `Account` and the `SendTx`.
+In this guide, we introduced the `basecoin` and `basecli` tools, demonstrated how to start a new basecoin blockchain and how to send tokens between accounts, and discussed the underlying data types for accounts and transactions, specifically the `Account` and the `SendTx`.
 In the [next guide](basecoin-plugins.md), we introduce the Basecoin plugin system, which uses a new transaction type, the `AppTx`, to extend the functionality of the Basecoin system with arbitrary logic.